suchat932/NHOS/nhos_bug_reporting.md

-# NiceHash OS local access
+# NiceHash OS bug reporting
 This guide provides information on how to report a bug concerning NiceHash OS.

 ## What you will need